Potatoes and Oil | Living with the Rebbe | A Slice of Life | What's New

 What made us think we could pull this off?
 Nothing!
 It was not a rational decision.

-So often we live our lives without taking into account who we really are.
-When someone challenges our very existence it forces us to take a serious look at who you are, a what you are at your most essential point.
+So often we live our lives without considering who we really are.
+When someone challenges our existence it forces us to take a serious look at who we are, what we are at our most essential point.